valefar-on-discord/ethstaker-deposit-cli/docs/src/existing_mnemonic.md

 ## Optional Arguments

 - **`--chain`**: The chain to use for generating the deposit data.
-Options are: 'mainnet', 'sepolia', 'holesky', 'mekong', or 'ephemery'.
+Options are: 'mainnet', 'sepolia', 'holesky', 'mekong', 'ephemery', 'gnosis', or 'chiado'.

 - **`--mnemonic`**: The mnemonic you used to create withdrawal credentials. <span class="warning"></span>